 This Reference Configuration describes the deployment of a highly available and secure Red Hat OpenShift Container Platform 4 on HPE Synergy Composable Infrastructure.
-This also includes the details on the configuration of the environment.
-This document demonstrates how Red Hat OpenShift Container Platform 4 can be configured to take advantage of the HPE Synergy composable architecture and leverage HPE Synergy D3940 Storage.
+This also includes the details of the configuration of the environment.
+This document demonstrates how Red Hat OpenShift Container Platform 4 can be deployed and configured to take advantage of the HPE Synergy Composable Infrastructure and leverage HPE Storage systems such as HPE Nimble, HPE 3PAR, and HPE Synergy D3940 Storage.
 The Red Hat OpenShift Container Platform 4 deployment on HPE Synergy Composable Infrastructure configuration consists of the following:

-- Three (3) OpenShift Container Platform master nodes - Three (3) OpenShift Container Platform worker nodes

-The six (6) HPE Synergy 480 Gen10 Compute Modules run Red Hat Enterprise Linux® CoreOS (RHCOS) to support the deployment.
-Local persistent volume leverages HPE Synergy D3940 Storage to provide local persistent storage for containers and registry as well as data management.
+- Three (3) OpenShift Container Platform master nodes - Three (3) OpenShift Container Platform worker nodes - Six (6) HPE Synergy 480 Gen10 Compute Modules run Red Hat Enterprise Linux® CoreOS (RHCOS) to support the deployment - Persistent volume leverages HPE Storage systems such as HPE Nimble, HPE 3PAR, and HPE Synergy D3940 Storage to provide persistent storage for containers and registry as well as data management

 Due to the ephemeral nature of containers, protecting persistent data associated with the containers becomes a crucial task.
-In this Reference Configuration, the pods which require persistent data use local persistent volumes with disks from the HPE Synergy D3940 Storage, distributed across all three (3) frames.
+In this Reference Configuration, the pods which require persistent data use persistent volume with disks from the HPE Storage systems.